codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d42_6_the_vmsav8-64_translation_table_format.md

 As an example of the concatenation of translation tables at the initial lookup level, when using the 4KB translation granule, Table D4-24 shows the possible uses of concatenated translation tables to permit lookup to start at level 1 rather than at level 0.
 For completeness, the table starts with the case where the required IPA range means lookup starts at level 1 with a single translation table at that level.

-Table D4-24 描述了采用 4KB translation granule
+Table D4-24 描述了采用 4KB translation granule 时

 ![](table_d4_24.png)